ooni/ooni.org/content/post/thailand-internet-censorship.md

 result in prosecution under the law, and the immediate suspension of the publication or program.

-**Article 5 of NCPO Order 3/2015**
+**Article 5 of the Head NCPO Order 3⁄2015**

-Under Article 5 of [NCPO Order 3/2015](http://www.prachatai.com/english/node/4933), NCPO officers are authorised to issue orders prohibiting the distribution of press items, or the sale of any publication or material that is deemed to have the potential to cause public alarm, or which contains false information likely to cause public misunderstanding, or which threatens public order or national security.
+Under Article 5 of the Head NCPO Order 3⁄2015, NCPO officers are authorised to issue orders prohibiting the distribution of press items, or the sale of any publication or material that is deemed to have the potential to cause public alarm, or which contains false information likely to cause public misunderstanding, or which threatens public order or national security.

 ## Access to information